Reinforcement Learning with Exogenous States and Rewards: Introduction

+Section 5 presents our two algorithms, \grds{} and \sras{}, for solving the subspace discovery problem and studies their soundness and optimality.

-Finally, the fifth part of the paper articulates a set of research questions and executes experiments to answer those questions.
-The main finding is that the Exo/Endo decomposition algorithms can discover large exogenous subspaces that yield substantial speedups in reinforcement learning for the high-performing PPO actor-critic algorithm.
-The experiments also study the sensitivity of our algorithms to their hyperparameters and suggest a practical strategy for setting them.
+Finally, Section 6 studies the performance of our algorithms experimentally on a variety of challenging MDPs.
+The main finding is that the decomposition algorithms can discover large exogenous subspaces that yield substantial speedups in reinforcement learning.
 We also explore the behavior of the algorithms on MDPs with nonlinear rewards, nonlinear dynamics, and discrete states.
-Connections to previous work are interleaved throughout the paper.